agirong/FruitWebApp/README.md

 # FruitWebApp
-WebApp with .NET Core 8 consumes de FruitAPI also present in this respository
+WebApp with .NET Core 8 consumes FruitAPI also present in this GitHub Profile